Visual Dialogues | The Book of Kings | Shirin Neshat & Fereydoun Ave | March 2019

 CYRUS’s eternal source of inspiration and his most influential teacher has been nature.

-YASMIN SINAI’s installation is inspired by the famous book “the world of wonders” Aja’ib Al Makhlouqat, the central “Self Portrait” is a Capricorn on a rock and in between rocks.
+YASMIN SINAI’s installation is inspired by the famous book “the world of wonders” by Aja’ib Al Makhlouqat, the central “Self Portrait” is a Capricorn on a rock and in between rocks.

 Her practice primarily draws on ancient traditions of storytelling and performance, often forming narrative scenes.
 Her material of choice is paper, which is symbolic of her overall aesthetic and approach to personal expression.